 Pika Energy, Inc. is a manufacturer of direct current (DC) power electronics.
-Headquartered in Westbrook, Maine, Pika Energy manufactures a growing suite of products including bi-directional islanding inverters, battery charge controllers, DC solar optimizers, power converters, and certified small wind turbines.
+Headquartered in Westbrook, Maine, Pika Energy manufactures a growing suite of products including bi-directional islanding inverters, battery charge controllers, DC solar optimizers, and power converters.
 All Pika Energy products are powered by the REbus™ DC nanogrid.
-Pika Energy’s products provide grid-optional clean power that enables buildings to collect, store and self-consume energy from solar PV and wind sources.
+Pika Energy’s products provide grid-optional clean power that enables buildings to collect, store and self-consume energy from solar PV.
 Learn more at pika-energy.com.

 About the SunShot Initiative